Linked classification program

 - The duties and responsibilities required at the higher level are available; and

-- The supervisor, using the BUILD performance management system, has assessed that the employee meets the knowledge, skills and experience outlined in the selection criteria for base level and has demonstrated increased knowledge, skills and experience to meet the requirements outlined in the selection criteria for the higher level.
+- The supervisor, using the Enrich performance management system, has assessed that the employee meets the knowledge, skills and experience outlined in the selection criteria for base level and has demonstrated increased knowledge, skills and experience to meet the requirements outlined in the selection criteria for the higher level.

 - Human Resources will provide the employee with written advice regarding their advancement to the higher linked classification level, effective from the employee's annual increment date.
 The employee will then be eligible to move through the incremental structure of the higher classification level as normal, subject to confirmation of a competent level of performance by the supervisor and appropriate Delegate.